 Ablative fractional devices are typically divided into erbium laser systems and carbon dioxide (CO2) laser systems – the traditional resurfacing lasers – but now made into fractional modes.
 Dr. Gold and his staff have worked with many of the laser companies to develop protocols to make these devices more efficient and efficacious.

 Our office currently utilizes several of these ablative laser systems.
 They are effective in treating lines and wrinkles, to enhance texture and tone issues, and to treat scars – from acne scars to traumatic scars to burn scars.
-Ablative fractional laser treatments usually give the desired effects in 1-2 treatment sessions, and the staff of The Laser and Rejuvenation Center will work with you to determine which device is best for you and how to best proceed with your fractional therapy.
+Ablative fractional laser treatments usually give the desired effects in 1-2 treatment sessions, and the staff of Gold Skin Care Center will work with you to determine which device is best for you and how to best proceed with your fractional therapy.

 Next, read about Laser Hair Removal.